-Formative Assessments & Formative Practice, also known as practice and preparation, are assessments for learning.
-These assignments inform teachers, students and parents of where the student is in the learning process.
+Formative Assessments: These are assessments for learning that inform teachers, students and parents of where the student is in the learning process.
 They also allow for feedback opportunities to help the student improve and prepare for the summative assessments.
+Formative assessments are considered practice, and therefore are weighted 10% of an overall course grade.

 The types of assignments that fall into this category include but are not limited to:

 - Homework and worksheets

-- Skills checks or guizzes
+- Skills checks or quizzes

 - Entrance/exit tickets

 - First drafts of writing assignments

+- Reading logs

 - Graphic organizers and brainstorming

 - Informal observations of student work

 - Pre-tests

 - Other class work not listed

+- Practice logs and/or journals

-Summative Assessments are assessments of learning.
-These assessments allow teachers to measure the level of student achievement of a standard(s).
+Summative Assessments: These assessments allow teachers to measure the level of student achievement of a standard(s).
+They are linked to one or more of the course competencies and are weighted at 90% of the overall course grade.

 The types of assessments that fall into this category include but are not limited to:

 - Tests

 - Projects

 - Presentations

-- Performance Assessments
+- Performance

+Assessments

+- Lab Reports

 - Writings (papers, essays, stories, lab reports, summaries, etc.)

 - Authentic learning tasks (real word applications & problem solving)